djamainajib/SL2P-PYTHON/README.md

 The outputted product contains:

 -	Estimates of the selected vegetation variable,
--	the uncertainty of estimates,
+-	Uncertainty of vegetation variable estimates,
 -	SL2P inputs flag map where a value of 0 indicates valid inputs,
 -	SL2P outputs flag map where a value of 0 indicates valid outputs.